trevstanhope/asabe-2016/README.md

 ## Commiting changes on the server
 After making some changes in the code folder ~/Public/git/asabe-2016 hey must be committed and pushed to the remote code repository on github.
-To do so, open a terminal from the asabe-2016 folder and run:
+To do so, open a terminal from the asabe-2016 folder and use the git tool:

     git commit -a -m "some message about the change" git push

+NOTE: This will prompt you for your username and password for your github account.

 ## Connecting to the robot
 Open the browser and navigate to 192.168.0.1